Schleswig-Holstein: Economy

 The Gross domestic product (GDP) of the state was 62.7 billion euros in 2018, accounting for 1.9% of German economic output.
 GDP per capita adjusted for purchasing power was 30,400 euros or 101% of the EU27 average in the same year.
 The GDP per employee was 95% of the EU average.
 The GDP per capita was the lowest of all states in West Germany.
 In 2017, Schleswig-Holstein had an export surplus for the first time since 1989: export 22.6 billion euros/ import 20.8 billion euros.

 Energy

 Schleswig-Holstein is a leader in the country's growing renewable energy industry.
 In 2014, Schleswig-Holstein became the first German state to cover 100% of its electric power demand with renewable energy sources (chiefly wind 70%, solar 3.8%, and biomass 8.3%).
+By 2023, according to Schleswig-Holstein Netz, renewable energy sources were providing 204% of Schleswig-Holstein's electricity demand (the 104% surplus are exports).

-The largest German oil field Mittelplate is located in the North Sea off the Dithmarsch coast and connected with refinery in Hemmingstedt and chemical plants in Brunsbüttel via pipeline.
-It produce ca. 1.4 million tonnes of oil annually.
+The largest German oil field Mittelplate is located in the North Sea off the Dithmarsch coast and connected with a refinery in Hemmingstedt and chemical plants in Brunsbüttel via pipeline.
+It produces ca. 1.4 million tonnes of oil annually.